How to write a letter to get out the vote

 Action Corner

-MJN is adopting voters through Vote Forward’s non-partisan social campaigns to participate in the art of letter writing as a creative practice that is proven to support voter turnout.
-If you’d like to learn how it works and write letters of your own, feel free to reach out to us!
+MJN members and volunteers mailed letters to 200 voters through Vote Forward’s non-partisan social campaigns to participate in the art of letter writing as a creative practice proven to support voter turnout.
+If you’d like to learn how it works, feel free to reach out to us!
+Want to write to someone you know?
+Here's a simple template.

 What are the hallmarks of an effective letter?